-This video series helps students and residents see how a panel of their peers, as well as a team of licensed physicians, approach NBME® test questions used to measure their clinical knowledge.
+The Unlocking Assessment series helps students and residents learn how a panel of their peers and a team of licensed physicians approach NBME® test questions designed to measure clinical knowledge.

 In this installment of Unlocking Assessment, student panelists alongside Drs.
 Paniagua and Nori explore a clinical vignette focusing on a patient with a history of poorly controlled type 2 diabetes mellitus and diabetic retinopathy who comes to the office because of a “burning” sensation in her feet.
 Students discuss key elements of the vignette to figure out what a sural nerve biopsy specimen is most likely to show in this patient.

 Viewers can also hear from peers about identifying the most relevant details of a question to help select the best answer option.
 They can learn from Dr. Nori about applying exam questions to communications with patients, and from Dr. Paniagua about how the content of questions is driven by the expected knowledge base of test-takers.
 Watch episode 5 now.